Does Umbrella Insurance Cover Self Defense? Why Most Policies Stop Short

 What Umbrella Insurance Is Designed to Do

-An auto accident where damages exceed your primary policy
+- An auto accident where damages exceed your auto policy limits

 Why Self-Defense Is Treated Differently by Insurers